Death Classification: Line of Duty Death

 Officer Peppard became trapped by the flames on the stairwell and he retreated into a 4th floor apartment.
 Standing in the window Officer Peppard yelled for help and in an effort to escape the flames he climbed out of the window.
 He hung onto the window ledge with one hand while attempting to signal other officers with a flashlight in his other hand.
 As firemen lifted a ladder to rescue him flames burned his hand causing him to lose his grip.
 He fell to the pavement below just before the ladder could reach him.
 The entire time Officer Carroll believed his partner was right behind him as he came down the stairs.
 Officer Peppard was transported to Cook County Hospital where he was pronounced dead two hours later on April 15, 1925.
 His wife and newborn son were by his side.

-Officer Peppard was waked at his residence located at 4817 South Cortez Street and his funeral mass was held at Our Lady Help of Christians Roman Catholic Church located at 822 North LeClaire Avenue.
+Officer Peppard was waked at his residence located at 4817 South Cortez Street.
+His funeral mass was held at Our Lady Help of Christians Roman Catholic Church located at 822 North LeClaire Avenue.
 He was laid to rest on April 18, 1935 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 1, Lot 62, Block 1, Section 26.

 Patrolman Edwin Emmet Peppard, born July 13, 1899, received his Probationary Appointment to the Chicago Police Department on July 1, 1929.
 He earned 1 Credible Mention and 1 Extra Compensation for Meritorious Conduct totaling $120.00 during his career.